magento/magento2/README.md

 </config>
 ```

- - `magento_code` attribute value should be code for a custom payment method (the same as in  the payment `config.xml`).
+ - `magento_code` attribute value should be the code for a custom payment method (the same as in the payment's `config.xml`).
- - `signifyd_code` attribute value should be one of available Signifyd payment method codes.
+ - `signifyd_code` attribute value should be one of available the Signifyd payment method codes.